gaetansels/windows-server-nerdnest-lab-1/documentation.md

 ![something](win_lab1_p5.png)

-We are promoting a standalone server to a DC , so we are creating a new tree in a new forest.
+We are promoting a standalone server to a DC.
+Because of that, we are creating a new forest (and its first domain).